Ayesh/php-timer/README.md

 ## Synopsis
 A helper class to calculate how long a particular task took.

-This class is similar to phpunit/php-timer, but this is not a fork, nor mimic its functionality.
+This class is similar to phpunit/php-timer, but not a fork, nor mimic its functionality.

  - Multiple timers with by a given key.
  - Read the current time elapsed without stopping the timer.